data-edu/data-science-in-education/_book/15-data-science-in-your-job.md

 We've used almost all of this chapter to explore what to think about and what to do to help you bring your data science skills to your education workplace.
 So far the discussion has been from the data scientist's point of view, but what if you are one of the many who have an interest in analytics but very little interest in programming and statistics?
 Teachers in elementary and high schools are faced with a mind boggling amount of student data.
 A study by the @dataqualitycampaign2018 estimated that "95 percent of teachers use a combination of academic data (test scores, graduation rates, etc.) and nonacademic data (attendance, classroom, behavior, etc.) to understand their students' performance".
 57 percent of the teachers in the study said a lack of time was a barrier to using the data they have.
 Data literacy is also increasingly important within teacher preparation programs [@mandinach2013].

 Yet the majority of teachers aren't interested in learning a programming language and statistical methods as a way to get better at analytics, and both time and professional development with respect to working with data are necessary [@datnow2015].
 After all, most teachers chose their profession because they love teaching, not because they enjoy cleaning datasets and evaluating statistical model output.
-But to leave them out feels like a glaring ommission in a field where perhaps the most important shared value is the effective teaching of students.
+But to leave them out feels like a glaring omission in a field where perhaps the most important shared value is the effective teaching of students.

 If you do happen to be an elementary or high school teacher who wants use programming and statistics to improve how you use data, you will find the approaches in this book useful.
 But if you are not that person, there is still much to explore that will lead to a rewarding experience as you grow your analytic skill.
 This book lacks the scope to explore this topic thoroughly, but there are many ways to improve how you use data without requiring a programming language or deep knowledge of statistics.